bcgov/data-publication/pages/dsg.md

 The pages in this section decribe general standards and guidelines for publishing data to the DataBC Program.

-See the BC Data Catalogue and the BC Geographic Warehouse sections for service specific standards and guidelines.
+Explore the BC Data Catalogue and the BC Geographic Warehouse sections for service specific standards and guidelines.